jgacton/jgacton/README.md

 # Hello!

-My name is Josh, and I am an undergraduate student studying Mathematics and Computer Science at the University of Bristol.
-I am interested in pursuing higher education and a career in quantitative finance or data science/analytics.
+My name is Josh, and I am a postgraudate student studying for an MSc in Applicable Mathematics at the London School of Economics.
+Previously I was an undergraduate student studying Mathematics and Computer Science at the University of Bristol.
+I am pursuing a career in quantitative finance or data science.

 I have experience programming in Python, R, C, C++, Java and Haskell as well as HTML, CSS and JavaScript for web development across a variety of school and university courses as well as my own learning and online courses.